Contact Us

 • Mi Esperanza Course: Sewing levels 1 and 2, Personal Skills

-The most recent photo of Maria was taken when she participated in a uniform project Mi Esperanza was hired to do.
+The most recent photo of Maria was taken during a uniform project that Mi Esperanza was hired to undertake.
 Maria and her family are doing well.
-Maria continues to support her family, her husband is disabled.
+Maria continues to support her family, and her husband is disabled.
 Her daughters are continuing their education, and the walls of poverty continue to break down.